Quantum Vision Transformers: Introduction

 \section{Introduction}

-Quantum machine learning \cite{biamonte2017quantum} uses quantum computation in order to provide novel and powerful tools that can be used to enhance the performance of classical machine learning algorithms.
-One way to do this is to use efficient quantum methods for linear algebra both in more traditional learning algorithms, including similarity-based classification \cite{NearestCentroid2021, lloyd2013quantum}, linear systems solvers \cite{HHL}, dimensionality reduction techniques \cite{lloyd2014quantumPCA}, clustering algorithms \cite{kerenidis2019qmeans, apers2020quantum, kerenidis2021quantumSpectralClustering}, recommendation systems \cite{kerenidis2016quantum, wang2021quantum}, as well as in deep learning \cite{QCNN2019}.
-An alternative is to use parametrised quantum circuits as quantum neural networks that could potentially be more powerful by exploring a higher-dimensional optimization space \cite{cong2019quantum,bharti2021noisy,cerezo2020variational} or by providing interesting properties, like orthogonality or unitarity \cite{QuantumOrthoNN21, projUNNLecun}.
+Quantum machine learning \cite{biamonte2017quantum} uses quantum computation in order to provide novel and powerful tools to enhance the performance of classical machine learning algorithms.
+Some use parametrised quantum circuits to compute quantum neural networks and explore a higher-dimensional optimisation space \cite{cong2019quantum,bharti2021noisy,cerezo2020variational}, while others exploit interesting properties native to quantum circuits, such as orthogonality or unitarity \cite{Landman2022QuantumMF, projUNNLecun}.

-In this work, we focus on transformers, a recent neural network architecture \cite{attentionisallyouneed} that has been proposed both for Natural Language Processing \cite{BERT} and for visual tasks \cite{dosovitskiy2020image}, and has provided state-of-the-art performance across different tasks and datasets \cite{tay2020efficient}.
+In this work, we focus on transformers, a neural network architecture proposed by \cite{attentionisallyouneed} which has been applied successfully to both natural language processing \cite{BERT} and visual tasks \cite{dosovitskiy2020image}, providing state-of-the-art performance across different tasks and datasets \cite{tay2020efficient}.
+While the transformer architecture and attention mechanism were notably popularized by \cite{attentionisallyouneed}, antecedents of these mechanisms can be found in earlier works.
+Specifically, \cite{bahdanau_neural_2016} explored such concepts in the realm of neural machine translation.
+In earlier works, recurrent neural network approaches hinted at the underpinnings of attention-like mechanisms, which can be found in \cite{schmidhuber_reducing_1993,schmidhuber_learning_1992}.
 At a high level, transformers are neural networks that use an \emph{attention} mechanism that takes into account the global context while processing the entire input data element-wise.
-In the case of visual analysis, for example, images are divided into smaller patches, and instead of simply performing patch-wise operations with fixed size kernels, a transformer learns attention coefficients per patch that weigh the attention paid to the rest of the image by each patch.
-In the case of visual recognition or text understanding, the context of each element is vital, and the transformer can capture more global correlations between parts of the sentence or the image than convolutional neural networks without an attention mechanism \cite{dosovitskiy2020image}.
+For visual recognition or text understanding, the context of each element is vital, and the transformer can capture more global correlations between parts of the sentence or the image compared to convolutional neural networks without an attention mechanism \cite{dosovitskiy2020image}.
+In the case of visual analysis for example, images are divided into smaller patches, and instead of simply performing patch-wise operations with fixed size kernels, a transformer learns attention coefficients per patch that weigh the attention paid to the rest of the image by each patch.